Jo Ann Harris: Career

 She played a co-starring role in the short-lived 1977 series Most Wanted (starring Robert Stack).

 Her voice acting work includes the voice of Tina in the 1973 Hanna-Barbera animated series Goober and the Ghost Chasers, the animated film Oliver & Company (1988), and various episodic characters in The Simpsons.

-She played Candy Cantwell, the interviewer, and Terri in eight 2008-2010 episodes of the show State of the Union.
+She played Candy Cantwell, the interviewer, and Terri in eight episodes of Tracey Ullman's State of the Union during 2008–2010.

 Personal life

 Jo Ann Harris was married for many years to television and film writer/producer Jerry Belson.
 They had two children together, Julie and Willi.
 Harris was widowed when Belson died in 2006.